ucsb-cs48/w20/_lab/lab01.md

 **Graded**: (30 pts) Your team  earn these points as when each team member is assigned to at least one issue by the due date of this lab, i.e. ({{page.due |  date: "%a, %b %d at %l:%M%p"}}).

 Points are pro-rated based on team size, i.e.
+* 7 person team: 4.29 pts/member
 * 6 person team: 5 pts/member
-* 5 person team, 6 pts/member
+* 5 person team: 6 pts/member

 (These points do not require being physically present in lab on ({{page.assigned |  date: "%a, %b %d "}}.)